bepo13/FiveM-Nurburgring-Nordschleife-Circuit/README.md

 ## Installation

-1. Add the NurburgringNordschleife folder to your FiveM resource directory
+1. Add the NurburgringNordschleife folder to your FiveM resources directory
-2. Edit your server.cfg and add "start NurburgringNordschleife" to the resource list
+2. Edit your server.cfg and add "start NurburgringNordschleife"

 ## Imgur album